 Day 1: Leaving New York and traveling to Niagara Falls

-We left the Big Apple this morning and flew to Toronto, then onto Niagara Falls.
+We left the Big Apple this morning and flew into Toronto, then caught our shuttle for the 125km trip to Niagara Falls.

 When we checked in we realised that our room didn’t even face the falls so we paid for a room upgrade so we could see them from our room ($20 USD per night – we were here for two nights).

 It was awesome to be able to see the falls from our room and even more brilliant opening the curtains in the morning to THAT view.

 Definitely worth it!

 We bought an Adventure Pass

 We bought the Niagara Falls Adventure Pass which bundled some of the city’s most popular and must-do attractions at a discounted rate of $65 pp.